Find the Best Anorexia Treatment Programs and Dual Diagnosis Rehabs

 Anorexia nervosa is an eating disorder characterized by an irrational fear of food as well as extreme, life-threatening weight loss.
-Patients who suffer from anorexia nervosa have a distorted body image and an excessive, obsessive fear of obesity, even when they are morbidly underweight.
+Patients who suffer from anorexia nervosa have a distorted body image and an excessive, obsessive fear of obesity, even when they are significantly underweight.
 Patients with anorexia nervosa do not necessarily lose their appetite but rather obsessively control and restrict their food intake.

-Signs and Symptoms of Anorexia Nervosa
+Signs and Symptoms

-Finding the Best Anorexia and Dual Diagnosis Facility
+Finding the Best Facility